Who Killed Sgt. Pepper?: Recording

 The album was recorded in Iceland and at Studio East in Berlin.

 Personnel

 The album guest features, among a variety of international musicians, Spacemen 3 bassist Will Carruthers and vocalists Unnur Andrea Einarsdottir and Felix Bondareff.

 Content

 The album's title refers to The Beatles' 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.
-It may also refer to Who Killed Bambi?, an early working title for The Sex Pistols' film The Great Rock 'N' Roll Swindle, as well as a song on the film's soundtrack.
-It may also refer to the book Who Killed Christopher Robin?
-The Truth Behind the Murder of Brian Jones, a book about the death of Brian Jones of the Rolling Stones, who inspired the band's name.
-It may also refer to "Who Shot Mr. Burns?", a two-part episode of The Simpsons, an animated sitcom in which the surviving members of The Beatles had previously guest-starred.

 Release

 The album was available for free streaming prior to release, and like My Bloody Underground, music videos were made for each of the album's songs.